caio-henrique2006/DOC/Doc/Studies/Banco de dados.md

 ) ord ON true;
 -- Row
 WHERE ROW(first_name, last_name) = ROW('John', 'Doe'); -- Comparing various variables at the same time.
+-- having
+group by status
+  having count(*) >= 10 -- Its like a where but for the group by clause.

 ```

 ## Util